 If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department.

-There are five levels of Reserve Special Police Officers in the MSPD Reserve Corps to include the Reserve Officer Grade I (cadet-level), Reserve Officer Grade II (entry-level), Reserve Officer Grade III (mid-level), Reserve Officer Grade IV (junior-level), and Reserve Officer Grade V (senior-level).
+There are five (5) levels of a Reserve Special Police Officer in the MSPD Reserve Corps to include: the Reserve Officer Grade I (cadet-level), Reserve Officer Grade II (entry-level), Reserve Officer Grade III (mid-level), Reserve Officer Grade IV (junior-level), and Reserve Officer Grade V (senior-level).
 All recruits go through an intensive training academy and begin their service as an entry Level I Reserve Officer.
 They will remain at this level until they have successfully completed all academy training and are certified by the District of Columbia as a Special Police Officer (SPO).

 Once certified as a SPO, a Level I Reserve Officer then advances to a Level II Reserve Officer.
 A Level I or II Reserve Officer cannot work alone or drive a department vehicle.
 They must work with or in close proximity to a full-time non-reserve MSPD officer.
 After two years of volunteer service, the reserve officer advances to a Level III Reserve Officer.
-The Level III Reserve Officer can work alone and drive a department vehicle.
+The Level III Reserve Officer can work alone and may be authorized to drive a department vehicle.
 After five years of volunteer service, the reserve officer advances to a Level IV Reserve Officer.
 After seven years of volunteer service, the reserve officer advances to a Level V Reserve Officer.

 © 2017-2022 Metro Special Police Department - All Rights Reserved.